Governance & APS Transformation

 - DisabilityCare Australia Fund

-Funds and Superannuation also provides policy advice on the Commonwealth civilian and parliamentary superannuation arrangements and manages the financial aspects of those superannuation arrangements.
+Funds and Superannuation also provides policy advice on the Commonwealth civilian and parliamentary superannuation arrangements.
 Superannuation arrangements are a significant aspect of Commonwealth administration covering over 160,000 contributing Commonwealth members and encompassing the management of significant financial flows and liabilities.

 Assistant Secretary: Laurie Van Veen